SwiftBrain/awesome-CoreML-models/README.md

 Those published models are: **SqueezeNet, Places205-GoogLeNet, ResNet50, Inception v3, VGG16** and will not be republished in this repository.

 ## Contributing
 If you want your model added simply create a pull request with your repository and model added.
-In order to keep this repository of high quality you have to conform to this project structure (taken from **@hollance**).
+In order to keep the quality of this repository high you have to conform to this project structure (taken from **@hollance**).

 ```
 ├── Convert